gchlebus/gchlebus.github.io/_posts/2026-04-19-llm-providers-for-openclaw.md

 ##### When the API clearly wins

-The API is the better choice when you want:

-- multiple agents or sub-agents running in parallel
-- reliable automation
-- stable routing across providers
-- auditable usage and cost accounting
-- production-like behavior
-- fewer surprises around quotas, rate limits, or UI-driven policy changes
+The API is the better choice when you want reliable automation, stable routing across providers, auditable usage, and production-like behavior.
+You get fewer surprises around quotas, rate limits, or UI-driven policy changes.

 In other words: **subscription access can be a hack; the API is infrastructure.**

 ##### Practical takeaway

-For OpenClaw-style workloads, subscription access is most compelling when the usage is **bursty, interactive, and mostly human-driven**.
+For OpenClaw-style workloads, subscription access is compelling when usage is **bursty, interactive, and mostly human-driven**.
 It becomes much less compelling when the workload is **automated, parallel, or operationally important**.

-That is why ChatGPT or Codex subscription access is best understood as a product-surface option for people, while the API remains the cleaner abstraction for systems.

 ##### What about specific ChatGPT / Codex subscription plans?